jugglingcats/tachograph-reader/README.md

 This is a C# project I worked on with my late Godfather, James "Walter" Boyle.
 He wrote some sophisticated software to handle analogue tachographs and report on working hours, compliance to speed limits, etc, and needed to add support for the digital tachograph system that was introduced in around 2002 (EEC 3821/85).

 Usage is very simple.
 There is a main class DataFileReader and two subclasses: VehicleUnitDataFile and DriverCardDataFile.
-You can create an instance of one of the sublasses using the following method:
+You can create an instance of one of the sublasses using the following methods:

 ```c#
 DataFileReader vudf=VehicleUnitDataFile.Create();
 DataFileReader dcdf=DriverCardDataFile.Create();
 ```

-Once you have an reader you can give it a file to read and an XML Writer:
+Once you have a reader instance you can give it a binary file to read and an XML Writer:

 ```c#
 vudf.Process("file.ddd", writer);
 ```

-Most of the features of both data files are handled already.
+Most of the sections/features of both data file formats are catered for.
 It's possible to modify the data file formats using DriverCardData.config and VehicleUnitData.config.
+These are two XML files defining the structure of the data with features specific to the standard (such as cyclic buffer support).

+The standard is not particularly well written and it took quite a bit of work to decipher it.
+This project encapsulates that learning in a reasonably succint form, mainly in the XML config files.

-These are two XML files defining the structure of the data with features specific to the standard such as cyclic buffers.
-It's amusing that they went to great pains to fit the data in the space available on the card... a very cheap USB stick would now hold a lifetime's worth of driver data!
+It's amusing that the authors of the standard went to great pains to fit the data in the space available on the cards of the time... a very cheap USB stick would now hold a lifetime's worth of driver data!

+The code does not validate the digital signatures in a file, so it's possible someone could provide a fraudulent data file and we would not detect it.
+If this is important to you, you are probably stuck with using the available commercial software to process your data files.

 I am distributing the code in the hope that someone finds it useful but without any warranty of any kind.

-If you have issues or questions I may be happy to help - so please raise an issue.
+If you have issues or questions I may be able to help - time permitting - so please raise an issue.

 ---